-Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is significantly HIGHER .
-Special cause of an improving nature where the measure is significantly HIGHER Special cause of an improving nature where the measure is significantly HIGHER .
-This process is capable and will consistently PASS the target.
+Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is (H {ee}) significantly HIGHER. significantly HIGHER. significantly HIGHER . significantly HIGHER.
+(00) This process is capable and will consistently PASS the target.
 This process will not consistently HIT OR MISS the target.
 This This process is not capable.
 It will FAIL the target without Assurance cannot be given as a target has not been provided. occurs when the target lies between process limits. process redesign.
-Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is significantly LOWER. significantly LOWER. significantly LOWER. significantly LOWER.
-This process is capable and will consistently PASS the target.
+Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is Special cause of an improving nature where the measure is 000 significantly LOWER. significantly LOWER. significantly LOWER. significantly LOWER.
+(L vy) This process is capable and will consistently PASS the target.
 This process will not consistently HIT OR MISS the target.
 This This process is not capable.
 It will FAIL the target without Assurance cannot be given as a target has not been provided. occurs when the target lies between process limits. process redesign.
 Common cause variation, no significant change.
 Common cause variation, no significant change.
 Common cause variation, no significant change.
 Common cause variation, no significant change.
-This process is capable and will consistently PASS the target.
+(0.8) (2000) This process is capable and will consistently PASS the target.
 This process will not consistently HIT OR MISS the target.
 This process is not capable.
 It will FAIL to meet target without Assurance cannot be given as a target has not been provided.
 This occurs when target lies between process limits. process redesign.
-Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is significantly HIGHER. significantly HIGHER. significantly HIGHER. significantly HIGHER.
-The process is capable and will consistently PASS the target.
+Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is (Han significantly HIGHER. significantly HIGHER. significantly HIGHER. significantly HIGHER.
+000 The process is capable and will consistently PASS the target.
 This process will not consistently HIT OR MISS the target.
 This process is not capable.
 It will FAIL the target without Assurance cannot be given as a target has not been provided.
 This occurs when the target lies between process limits. process redesign.
-Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is significantly LOWER. significantly LOWER. significantly LOWER. significantly LOWER.
+Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is Special cause of a concerning nature where the measure is 000 significantly LOWER. significantly LOWER. significantly LOWER. significantly LOWER.
 This process is capable and will consistently PASS the target.
 This process will not consistently HIT OR MISS the target.
 This process is not capable.
 It will FAIL the target without Assurance cannot be given as a target has not been provided.
-This occurs when the target lies between process limits. process redesign. significantly HIGHER.
-This process is capable and will consistently PASS the target.
-Special cause of an improving nature where the measure is significantly LOWER.
-This process is capable and will consistently PASS the target.
-Common cause variation, no significant change.
-This process is capable and will consistently PASS the target.
-Special cause of a concerning nature where the measure is significantly HIGHER.
-The process is capable and will consistently PASS the target.
-Special cause of a concerning nature where the measure is significantly LOWER. significantly HIGHER.
-This process is capable and will consistently PASS the target.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This occurs when the target lies between process limits.
-Special cause of an improving nature where the measure is significantly LOWER.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This occurs when the target lies between process limits.
-Common cause variation, no significant change.
-Common cause variation, no significant change.
-This process will not consistently HIT OR MISS the target.
-This occurs when the target lies between process limits.
-Common cause variation, no significant change.
-This process will not consistently HIT OR MISS the target.
-This occurs when target lies between process limits.
-Special cause of a concerning nature where the measure is significantly HIGHER.
-The process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target.
-This process will not consistently HIT OR MISS the target. significantly HIGHER.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process is not capable.
-It will FAIL the target without process redesign.
-Special cause of an improving nature where the measure is significantly LOWER.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process redesign.
-Common cause variation, no significant change.
-Common cause variation, no significant change.
-Common cause variation, no significantly LOWER.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process redesign.
-Common cause variation, no significant change.
-Common cause variation, no significant change.
-This process will not consistently HIT OR MISS the target.
-This process is not capable.
-It will FAIL the target without process redesign.
-Common cause variation, no significant change.
-This process will not consistently HIT OR MISS the target.
-This process redesign.
-Common cause variation, no significant change.
-This process will not consistently HIT OR MISS the target.
-This process redesign.
-Special cause of a concerning nature where the measure is significantly HIGHER.
-This process will not consistently HIT OR MISS the target.
-This process redesign.
-Special cause of a concerning nature where the measure is significantly HIGHER.
-This process will not consistently HIT OR MISS the target.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process is capable and will consistently PASS the target.
-This process will not consistently HIT OR MISS the target.
-This process redesign.
-Special cause of a concerning nature where the measure is significantly LOWER.
-This process will not consistently HIT
+This occurs when the target lies between process limits. process redesign.

-Special cause variation where UP is neither improvement nor concern.
+⊘ Special cause variation where UP is neither improvement nor concern.
 (S) Special cause variation where DOWN is neither improvement nor concern.
 Special cause or common cause cannot be given as there are an insufficient number of points.
 Assurance cannot be given as a target has not been provided.